bkaszuba/TextRecognition/resources/reuters21578/README.txt

                <!DOCTYPE lewis SYSTEM "lewis.dtd">

 The DTD file lewis.dtd is included in the distribution.
-Following the document type declaration line are individual Reuters articles marked up with SGML tags, as described below.
+Following the document type declaration line are individual TextRecognition articles marked up with SGML tags, as described below.